What can you tell about Midnight Tea?

 Here it is:

-Jenika ioffreda is the creator of “Vampire Free Style", award nominated and self-published comic book series about a black cat in a world of vampires, magic and witches.
+Jenika ioffreda is the creator of "Vampire Free Style", self-published and award nominated comic book series about a black cat in a world of vampires, magic and witches.

-The series has sold over 5,000 copies in comic conventions around Europe, has been praised by reviewers, has a loyal following and has been requested as a set dressing for the movie “This Must Be The Place”
+The series has sold over 5,000 copies in comic conventions around Europe, it has been praised by reviewers, it has a loyal following and it has been requested as set-dressing for the movie “This Must Be The Place” with Sean Penn.

-Pages and illustrations from the series have been displayed at the Brent Museum in London.
+Pages and illustrations from the series have been displayed at Brent Museum in London.

-Jenika took part to different comic book projects, including the “Kapow!
-Guinness World Record Special” – a project by Marvel which broke two Guinness World Record as the fastest comic book ever produced and the biggest number of creators working on a single comic – and “City Stories”, an international comic project conducted by Lodz Cultural Centre in Poland and the British Council.
+She took part to different comic book projects, including the “Kapow!
+Guinness World Record Special” – a project by Marvel which broke two Guinness World Record as the fastest comic book ever produced and the biggest number of creators working on a single comic – and international comic projects conducted by different organisations, such as the British Council, Lodz Cultural Centre in Poland, and the Arts Council of Malta.

-Jenika is an extremely active presence in the European comic conventions circuit with more than 180 convention attendances over the years.
+Italian born, currently based in United Kingdom, Jenika is an extremely active presence in the European comic conventions circuit with more than 200 appearances over the years.